Pyrénées station

 Pyrénées ([piʁene]) is a station on line 11 of the Paris Métro in the 19th and 20th arrondissements.
-It is named after the nearby rue des Pyrénées, which is named after the Pyrénées mountains.
+It is named after the nearby rue des Pyrénées, which is named after the Pyrenees mountains.

 History

 The station opened as part of the original section of the line from Châtelet to Porte des Lilas on 28 April 1935.

 As part of the "Un métro + beau" programme by the RATP, the station was renovated and modernised on 5 August 2008.

 On 1 April 2016, half of the nameplates on the station's platforms were temporarily replaced by the RATP as part of April Fool's Day, along with 12 other stations.
 It was humorously renamed "Alpes", to promote the other main mountain range in France, the Alps.